Evolutionary Psychology

 Evolutionary psychology attempts to explain human thoughts and behaviors by studying what those looked like in the past and forming evolutionary hypotheses to explain why they evolved and persisted.
 Evolutionary psychology is a relatively new field that combines principles from the brain sciences, natural sciences, and several other domains.
 Evolutionary psychologists hold that, through our human ancestors, we evolved mechanisms that influence behavior, thought, and emotion.

-Using various research methods, experts have linked various psychological phenomena to cognitive adaptations.
+Using various research methods, evolutionary psychologists have linked various psychological phenomena to psychological adaptations.
 Many researchers have started to test hypotheses on the ways genetic differences and psychological adaptation interact to influence the development of mental health conditions.
-Evolutionary psychology can also help experts provide theories for certain hard-to-explain behavioral phenomena.
+Evolutionary psychology can also help experts provide theories for certain behavioral phenomena that are otherwise difficult to explain.
 For example, research into social systems has led evolutionary psychologists to view altruistic behavior as a psychological mechanism related to inclusive fitness theory.
 According to inclusive fitness theory, a species’ ability to pass on genes is associated with the amount of collaboration it exhibits.

-The role that evolution plays in various psychological processes remains a popular topic of critical discussion.
+The evolutionary perspective of various psychological processes remains a popular topic of critical discussion.
 Researchers continue to explore the extent to which adaptations relate to human behavior—and the conditions that foster the proper development of these adaptations.

 What is evolution?

 To understand evolutionary psychology, you first need to be familiar with the basics of evolutionary biology.
-Evolution is the process by which inherited genetic characteristics change over generations.
+Evolutionary theory describes the process by which inherited genetic characteristics change over generations.
 Changes can happen due to genetic mutations, but they can also happen through natural selection or sexual selection.

 Sexual selection is a special type of natural selection.
 In sexual selection, a characteristic that helps the individual get a mate is passed on to the next generation.
 An example in the animal world is peacocks, whose males developed their colorful tail feathers through sexual selection.

-The intersection of evolutionary biology and mental health
+The intersection of evolution, the mind, and mental health: Evolutionary psychology

 Evolutionary psychology is a new branch of psychology that seeks to discover changes in people's minds from their ancestral environment of evolutionary adaptedness.
 Its main focuses are on thought, behavior, and brain structure.
 It's concerned with the ways memory, perception, and language evolve.
 An important factor often expressed in evolutionary psychology is that selection works on many levels, from biological to cultural to societal.